Surface Laptop vs. Surface Pro 4: We compare prices, features and more

 Battery

-Microsoft's promise of 14.5 hours (in video playback) for the Surface Laptop’s battery life seems to far exceed the 9 hours of the Surface Pro 4.
+Microsoft's promise of 14.5 hours (in video playback) for the Surface Laptop’s battery life far exceeds the 9 hours of the Surface Pro 4.
 That longevity is thanks, in part, to the additional battery cells mounted behind the Surface Laptop’s display.
+Here are the results for each product based on our own video rundown tests.
 If battery life is a factor in your decision—and it should be—than the Surface Laptop clearly wins.

-If the Surface Pro 4 ever receives its long-awaited refresh, deciding between the two Surfaces will require deeper thought.
+It depends on how you slice it, but the Surface Laptop weights just six ounces more, and (with the Core i5/4GB/128GB model) costs an additional $150 in price.
+If you're not a heavy tablet user, that helps justify the price of the newer Surface Laptop and its vast improvements in battery life.

+In the meantime, Microsoft has launched the revamped Surface Pro, an updated version of the Surface Pro 4.
+We'll run down the differences between the new Pro and the Surface Laptop soon.
 As it is, the Surface Pro 4 is still a quality machine, with few obvious flaws.
 Assuming you take advantage of the free upgrade to Windows 10 Pro, however, the Surface Laptop starts to look more appealing.
 A more modern processor and additional battery life start to justify the cost.

+Between the Surface Laptop and the Surface Pro 4, choose the Laptop.
+It's the better bet.
 Bang for buck isn't Microsoft's priority with these flagships, however, so value-seekers should cast a wider net.
 A comparison of the Surface Laptop against the Dell XPS 13 and HP Spectre x360 shows you some very competitive options.